RoboSense-LiDAR/rs_driver/doc/howto/how_to_use_rs_driver_viewer.md

 - -pcap

-   The absolute pcap file path.
-If this argument is empty, the driver read packets from online-lidar, else from the pcap file.
+   Full path of the PCAP file.
+If this argument is empty, the driver read packets from online Lidar, else from the PCAP file.

 - -type

-   Typer of LiDAR, the default value is *RS16*
+   LiDAR type, the default value is *RS16*

 - -x